Thelastlineofcode/Astrology-Synthesis/docs/PROJECT_PIVOT_MIGRATION_GUIDE.md

 - `CHART_TESTING_GUIDE.md` → Simplified for Mula

 **Old Branding**
-- Any references to "Roots Revealed" as product name
+- Any references to "Mula: The Root" as product name
 - "Healing Cosmos" color palette documentation

 ### Files to Update (In-Place)